Dreffed/test_converters/README.md

 - Coverage per page: fraction of union blocks covered by an engine (IoU ≥ threshold)
 - Matching strategy: `bipartite` (default) or `greedy` (`--viz-match`)
 - Union baseline: deduplicated union of blocks from all engines on the page
+### Extras and Sidecars

+See EXTRAS.md for installing extras locally, or running heavy tools like textract as a sidecar HTTP service.
+When using a sidecar, enable the `textract_http` converter and pass `--textract-url http://textract:8090/extract` (or set `TEXTRACT_URL`).